By Jeff Lucchesi

 The internet has brought us incredible changes in the way we use technology.
-The acceleration of new products and services to market seem to be happening at light speed.
-Yet the one area which hasn’t changed much are the mistakes IT Managers and Directors make in running their operation.
-The mistakes I saw from staff as a CIO are the same ones I see when I visit clients thru my role at Taos.
-So this note today deals with what I see are the 4 most common mistakes made by Directors and Managers today .
+The acceleration of new products and services to the market seem to be happening at light speed.
+Yet the one area which hasn’t changed much is the mistakes IT Managers and Directors make in running their operation.
+The mistakes I saw from the staff as a CIO are the same ones I see when I visit clients thru my role at Taos.
+So this note today deals with what I see are the 4 most common mistakes made by Directors and Managers today.

 1) The person you are promoting is the person you should be firing.
 Bob is a killer network expert.
 He is the best firefighter you have seen and works miracles in the environment when there is trouble.
 You believe Bob is gold and is a hot commodity so you promote him along with a fat raise so he doesn’t go anywhere.
 The problem?
 Bob may have created the issues himself with what he implemented a year ago.
 He also doesn’t believe in sharing knowledge nor will he document anything.
 He is also the guy that goes on vacation but makes sure he is called on any problem which might come up.

 The Problem: When he does quit, all hell breaks loose because the rest of the organization only has fragments of knowledge on what Bob built and how it all operates.
 He has left your operation limping along because of the “hero” mentality you encouraged.

 The Lesson: Hiring the philosophy of the individual and understanding their approach to performing the work is as important as technical capabilities.
 When interviewing, ask more questions outside of the technical scorecard your team created when you hired him.
 If the individual isn’t into sharing info or bringing a pragmatic approach to operational support, move on.
 If he is already on board, be clear on the other aspects of the job you expect from them, otherwise, the person is not a fit.

 2) “The builder” mentality: The company is relatively small but growing like crazy…the answer to all your problems is “hire more people!!!”.